2020 Republican National Convention: Schedule

-The roll-call was interrupted by addresses from Walker, Vice President Pence, and President Trump himself, who spoke over an hour.
-All of them addressed the crowd in-person, having flown to Charlotte.

-Once this formal business of the convention was over, the festivities moved to the nation's capital, and speeches, entertainments and other surprises were presented from venues throughout the country.
+The business session in Charlotte included the formal renominations of both Pence (by voice vote) and Trump (by a traditional roll-call of the states).
+The voting was paused for addresses by Scott Walker (former governor of Wisconsin), Vice President Pence, and President Trump; all of whom had flown to Charlotte to address the delegates in-person.
+Trump's speech to the delegates ran for more than an hour.

 At one point, no press was not going to be granted access to the Charlotte formal convention meeting.
 On August 1, a Republican convention spokesperson said that, "Given the health restrictions and limitations in place within the state of North Carolina, we are planning for the Charlotte activities to be closed press" for the entirety of the convention.
 The decision to bar press was criticized by the White House Correspondents' Association.
 However, a Republican National Committee official cited by the Associated Press indicated that "no final decisions have been made and that logistics and press coverage options were still being evaluated."
 However, on August 12, the chairman of the credentials committee, Doyle Webb, said that a tiny group of reporters would indeed be permitted to cover the one-day official convention business, including the nominations of Trump and Pence.